vincenttermaat/azure-landing-zone/_posts/2025-01-26-cloudnativesecurity.md

 ## 5. Configure the App-reg on target

 Adjust the bicep where you deploy your Azure WebApi to reference the App-registration and managed-identity deployed in previous step and enable built-in authentication.
-Include a reference to enable local development from VS Code or Enterprise.
+Include references to the client-app and for local development with VS Code or Enterprise.

 ```bicep
 //Microsoft Azure CLI Application ID for Local Development - https://learn.microsoft.com/en-us/troubleshoot/azure/entra/entra-id/governance/verify-first-party-apps-sign-in